lwiniwar/roadCNN/report/report.md

 ### Example code

+> Note: Example data and a trained model are available as [a release on the GitHub repository](https://github.com/lwiniwar/roadCNN/releases)

 The following snippet loads a raster dataset with multiple bands and one (binary) label into a `SplitRoadDataset`:

 ```python